mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/import-excel-json-files.md

 - Integrating the new file types into our our existing import process while preserving all our functionality.

 ## Tasks
-1. Determine what kinds of JSON files can and cannot be imported easily into a single table.
+1. Determine what kinds of JSON data structures can and cannot be easily mapped to a single table.
-1. Determine if other types of JSON files can be easily converted into a format that works.
+1. Determine if some other JSON data structures can be somehow adapted to map to a single table.
 1. Implement importing JSON files and integrate with current import APIs and UI.

 Repeat for Excel files.